Starting Your Own Company

 But do think twice before you get involved in the business of dev tools.
 Over time, the competitive risks are substantial.

-how to make money.
+No company should be created without spending some time figuring out how to make money.
 Self-awareness and a failure plan and good marketing strategy won't help you if your company never makes money.

 Do I need to write a business plan?